valtimo-platform/valtimo-documentation/extending-valtimo/document/configuring-search-fields.md

 Search fields add the ability to filter cases.
 Each search field adds the ability to filter on a specific field.
 This page describes how the search fields can be created, read, updated and deleted.

-## Prerequisites
-Only administrators can configure search fields, so the creation, update and deletion of search fields can only be done by administrators.

-All logged-in users can retrieve all available search fields using the GET endpoint.

 ## Creating search fields

 There are two methods available to create a search field: